QuestionMarkT/AspDotNetCoreEmpty/.github/readme.md

-### I use this repository is to learn ASP.NET Core using Pluralsight courses
+### I use this repository to learn ASP.NET Core using Pluralsight courses